matthewcannon/rest-js/README.md

 # rest-js

-Modules for working with the fetch API in an FP setting.
+A library for working with the fetch API in an FP setting.

 # Concern, context, observations